SalvatoreBarone/pyALS/README.md

 ```

-Please kindly note you have to specify the path of the file where synthesized Boolean functions are stored.
-You can find a ready to use cache at ```git@github.com:SalvatoreBarone/pyALS-lut-catalog```.
-If you do not want to use the one I mentioned, pyALS will perform exact synthesis as needed.

 ## References
 1. Bandyopadhyay, S., Saha, S., Maulik, U., & Deb, K. (2008).
 A simulated annealing-based multiobjective optimization algorithm: AMOSA.
 IEEE transactions on evolutionary computation, 12(3), 269-283.